mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 Where $\Delta \theta_i$ is a small perturbation to the parameter $\theta_i$.
 We will repeat this computation for each of the parameters in $\Theta$ to get the full approximated gradient $\nabla_{\Theta}$.

+_TODO add a toy here which allows the reader to tweak parameters to see what the impacts are on the policy's output_

 With the gradient in hand, we can finally adjust the policy's parameters to increase the probability of actions that lead to good outcomes.
 This is done by taking a step in the direction of the gradient using a technique called _gradient ascent_.

 $$
 {\Large \Theta' \leftarrow \Theta + \alpha (\nabla_{\Theta} * R(x_t, a_t))}
 $$

+Where

+* $\Theta' \rightarrow$ updated policy parameters.
+* $\Theta \rightarrow$ current policy parameters.
+* $\alpha \rightarrow$ _learning rate_, a hyperparameter that controls how much the policy's parameters are adjusted in each update.
+* $\nabla_{\Theta} \rightarrow$ gradient of the policy's probability distribution with respect to the policy's parameters.
+* $R(x_t, a_t) \rightarrow$ reward of the action taken by the policy.

 In essence that's it!
-We just repeat this sequence until our policy's actions converge to what we want.
+We just repeat this sequence until our policy's actions converge to our optimization objective.
+Which in this case is to maximize the probability of the target action.

 1. Evaluate the policy to get the probability distribution of actions.
 2. Sample an action from the distribution.